Microsoft predicts low-income teen pregnancies

 Microsoft announced the system is 'one of the pioneering cases in the use of AI data' in Argentina.
 Then governor of Salta Juan Manuel Urtubey claimed it would enable authorities to 'foresee five or six years in advance, with first name, last name, and address, which girl - future teenager - is 86 percent predestined to have an adolescent pregnancy'.

-However, the system has been criticised by rights activists, journalists and politicians for being inaccurate, unreliable, unfair, biased against local indigenous groups, and abuse of privacy.
+The system has been criticised by rights activists, journalists and politicians for being inaccurate, unreliable, unfair, biased against local indigenous groups, and an abuse of privacy.

 The system is also seen to be overly opaque having not been subject to formal review or assessment, and with access to the data, code and model denied.

 Furthermore, the involvement of Argentine pro-life campaign organisation the Conin Foundation in its development was not made public, having only been revealed by gender and digital rights campaigners.

 Argentina's senate rejected a bill to legalise abortion in the first 14 weeks of pregnancy in August 2018.